 Interactive Art and Computational Design (“IACD”) is a studio course in arts-computing.
 Students are expected to make extensive use of open-source libraries and freely-distributed code.
 In addition, the classroom is centered around peer instruction, in which students are expected to help each other learn, and even collaborate.
 Somehow — notwithstanding the above — students are expected to make original work.
 As a result, IACD has unique requirements and guidelines for academic integrity.

 Use of Free and Open-Source Code.

 Credit is perhaps the most important form of currency in the economies of commons-based peer production and open-source media arts.
 You must cite the source of any code you use.
 Please note the following expectations and guidelines:

 - When using others’ code, pay careful attention to the license under which it has been released, and be certain to fulfill the terms and requirements of those licenses.
 Descriptions of common licenses, and their requirements, can be found here and here.
 Some licenses may require permission (obtain it!) or even require you to purchase the author a beer.

-- The use of general, repurposable libraries (such as openFrameworks addons, Cinder Blocks, Max/MSP externals, or Processing Libraries) is strongly encouraged.
+- The use of general, repurposable libraries (such as openFrameworks addons, Cinder Blocks, Node modules, Max/MSP externals, or Processing Libraries) is strongly encouraged.
 The people who developed and contributed these components to the arts community worked hard, often for no pay.
 Acknowledge them by citing their name and linking to their repository.